Countdown (Star Trek: Enterprise): Production

 This was the first episode written as a combined effort by André Bormanis and Chris Black, although Bormanis had written episodes such as "Hatchery" and "Extinction", while Black wrote "Doctor's Orders" among others.
 "Countdown" also saw the return of Star Trek: Voyager actor Robert Duncan McNeill as director.
 The episode was his second during season three after previously working on "Twilight".
 "Countdown" had an eight-day shooting timetable versus the normal seven.

-Additional sets were constructed to present the interior of the Xindi-Reptilian ship, and the inside of the superweapon.
-Two full days of the shoot took place on the Reptilian sets, while a day was spent filming on the superweapon set.
+Additional sets were constructed to present the interior of the Xindi-Reptilian ship, and the inside of the super-weapon.
+Two full days of the shoot took place on the Reptilian sets, while a day was spent filming on the super-weapon set.
 The scenes set inside the ships of the Xindi-Aquatics and the Xindi-Insectoids were created in post-production rather than using physical sets.
 This was in addition to the standing sets, and the Xindi specific sets built initially for previous episodes, such as the interior of Degra's ship, and the "Avian Residence" which had both been built for use on-screen in "The Council".
 Scenes involving the Sphere Builders; played by Josette DiCarlo, Mary Mara and Ruth Williamson; were filmed in a combined shoot featuring the scenes from both "Countdown" and "The Council".
 Filming concluded on March 4, although B-unit shoots continued on March 8, with McNeil directing once more.
 This was in addition to further B-unit filming under the direction of Dan Curry for the episode "E²" and the start of the work on the season finale, "Zero Hour" under Allan Kroeker.

 Several elements of the props and effects were re-used from previous episodes.
-The reactor core on the superweapon was a combination of the props previously used as a Romulan mine in "Minefield" and rings from the Enterprise gymnasium which had appeared in the episode "Vanishing Point".
+The reactor core on the super-weapon was a combination of the props previously used as a Romulan mine in "Minefield" and rings from the Enterprise gymnasium which had appeared in the episode "Vanishing Point".
 The special effect used for the subspace vortexes created by the Sphere Builders had originally been created for the transwarp effect in the Voyager episode "Hope and Fear".
 The guest stars in "Countdown" were recurring from previous episodes, although it would be the final appearance for Steven Culp as Major Hayes.
 Culp had appeared in the series throughout the third season since "The Xindi".
 During the development of "The Shipment", Culp proposed the backstory for Hayes, which was accepted by the production team.
 The role was not his first in the Star Trek franchise, as he had been cast and filmed for an appearance as Commander Martin Madden for the film Star Trek: Nemesis.
 It would have seen him as the replacement for Commander William Riker at the end of the film, but it was cut from the final version.